sandialabs/slycat/docs/plugins.rst

 the results (using the output of a model plugin's `html()` function).

-However, in some circumstances this may be insufficient - a model may need to provide additional server-side computation under control by the client.
+However, in some circumstances this may be insufficient - a model may need to provide additional server-side computation to be executed by the client.
 In this case, a model command plugin is used to register additional server-side `commands` that can be invoked by the client.